Entertainment (194)

 About GDE Management:

-GDE Management is a talent management company based in Tampa Bay, Florida.
-Led by King Shorty Roc, GDE Management is dedicated to discovering, nurturing, and promoting exceptional artists across various entertainment mediums.
-With a strong focus on innovation, creativity, and industry expertise, GDE Management is committed to shaping the future of talent management.
+GDE Management is a prominent talent management company based in Tampa Bay, Florida.
+Founded by esteemed entrepreneur King Shorty Roc, GDE Management has a proven track record of guiding and nurturing the careers of exceptional artists across various disciplines.
+With a focus on strategic planning, artistic development, and unwavering support, GDE Management empowers artists to achieve their fullest potential and thrive in the entertainment industry.

 Read more…